 This pandemic has been an opportunity for learning and reflection, and for Transition, a prompt to adapt the work we do.
 I reached out to Transition’s staff and volunteers to find out what they are doing differently and to share some thoughts and feelings.
 Many thanks to Nikki Moorhouse, Kaska Hempel, Tansy Torkington, Wink Emmerson, Georgiana Mazilu, Freyja Hadrill Selman and Andrea Roach.
 Although not everyone was directly quoted, their responses were influential.

 Unjust Global Systems

 Since this pandemic we are reminded of some sad realities to humanity and the fact that they too exist close to home.
 We are reminded of the injustices and inequalities stemming from capitalism and colonialism.
 From how the virus’s spread has escalated exponentially to how violence is angled towards minorities and the vulnerable.
-We are exposed to the real world of food, job insecurity and the true costs of intensive farming and poor animal welfare.
-We are shown who society’s key workers are: doctors, carers, truck drivers, teachers and cleaners.
+We are exposed to the real world of food and job insecurity.
+We are shown who society’s key workers are.
+Not bankers and lawyers, but doctors, carers, truck drivers and teachers.
 We have seen that our economy can fracture under stress and many sadly suffer as a result.